Harrdy2018/Python3-Crawl/XPath/Python3 Lxml.md

 * Elements carry attributes as a dict
 * Elements contain text
 * Using XPath to find text
+* Parsing from strings and files
+* Serialisation

 ***[lxml - XML and HTML with Python](http://lxml.de/)***